 “It was wild to be training or competing and look up and see the city I was in.
 It’s definitely a very unique place” Josh Malone

-Although Red Bull only hosts the competition, hundreds of free runners routinely come out to jam and watch the competition together.
-Some come to compete a couple days before the main event in Red Bull’s Onsite Qualifier, which is where the last five spots (3 Male 2 Female) into the main competition can be won.
-The other 12 preselected athletes are winners from other international competitions, Red Bull’s Online Video Qualifier, or finalists from last years Art of Motion.
+Red Bull only hosts the competition once per year.
+Hundreds of free runners routinely come out to jam and watch the competition together.
+Some come to compete for a couple of days before the main event in Red Bull’s Onsite Qualifier, which is where the last five spots (3 Male 2 Female) in the main competition can be won.
+The other 12 preselected athletes are winners from other international competitions, Red Bull’s Online Video Qualifier, or finalists from last year's Art of Motion.

 With often over a hundred competitors from all around the globe and only three spots left, we sent Josh on this trip with the instruction to have a good experience and meet new friends, knowing that’d he’d leave an impression at Onsite even if he didn’t qualify.